Alkanes and isomers header image.

 The alkanes

-Name Number of carbon atoms Molecular Formula Structure
+Name Number of carbon atoms Molecular formula Structure

-methane 1 CH4 3d model of methane.
+methane 1 CH4 3D model of methane.

-ethane 2 C2H6 3d model of ethane.
+ethane 2 C2H6 3D model of ethane.

-propane 3 C3H8 3d model of propane.
+propane 3 C3H8 3D model of propane.

-butane 4 C4H10 3d model of butane.
+butane 4 C4H10 3D model of butane.

-pentane 5 C5H12 3d model of pentane.
+pentane 5 C5H12 3D model of pentane.

-hexane 6 C6H14 3d model of hexane.
+hexane 6 C6H14 3D model of hexane.

 Structural isomers

-Hexane (shown opposite) is a saturated alkane with the molecular formula C6H14.
-If you had a model kit with 6 black atoms of carbon and 14 white atoms of hydrogen I am sure you could build lots of different shaped molecules other than the one shown.
-In fact you could build five different shaped molecules using all the carbon and hydrogen atoms.
-These molecules would all have the same molecular formula but they will all look different from each; for example the image below shows two molecules, both of which have the same molecular formula (C6H14 but they have different structures, they obviously look different from each other.
-3D models showing two structural isomers of hexane.
+Now if you had a model kit with 6 black atoms of carbon and 14 white atoms of hydrogen, you could build lots of different shaped molecules other than the one shown.
+In fact, you could build five different molecules using all the carbon and hydrogen atoms.
+These molecules would all have the same molecular formula but they would not all have the same structure.
+For example, the image below shows two molecules, both of which have the same molecular formula (C6H14) but different structures.

 Naming isomers